Hip dysplasia – PAO or short stem prosthesis?

 - Pre-existing osteoarthritis or other degenerative changes are present.

-- The desire for a quick recovery and mobility exists.
+- The desire for rapid recovery and mobility exists.

-- Rapid rehabilitation: Full weight-bearing is often possible early on.
+- Rapid rehabilitation: Full weight-bearing often possible at an early stage.

-- High success rate: Modern short-stem prostheses demonstrate impressive durability.
-Studies suggest that, with proper indication, such prostheses can now last 30 years or more without problems.
-This means that the need for revision surgery has drastically decreased.
+- High success rate: Modern short-stem prostheses show impressive durability.
+Studies suggest that such prostheses can last 30 years or more without problems when indicated correctly.
+This means that the need for revision surgery has dropped dramatically.

 Disadvantages of the short stem prosthesis